Celebrate Mahatma Gandhi’s birth anniversary, on October 2nd, with some Gandhi Jayanti Crafts, videos & Activities for kids!

 Explore the life of MK Gandhi via interesting Postal Stamps

 Mohandas Karamchand Gandhi, the icon of peace, has been honored by over 100 countries by issuing postage stamps.
-India, of course, led the world in releasing postage stamp on the Mahatma.
+India, of course, led the world in releasing postage stamps on the Mahatma.

 Did you know?
 The 10 Rupees Postage stamp depicting Mahatma Gandhi, issued by India in 1948, is one of India’s most famous stamps.
 On 15 August 1948, on the occasion of the first anniversary of India’s Independence Day, Gandhi was honored as the first Indian to be depicted on stamps of India